 We have done considerable research and have expert guidance on what searing means and when one would sear.

-- Searing is a cooking technique; mainly used for various types of meat in which food is cooked at a high temperature until a brown crust is formed on the outside.
+- Searing is a cooking technique where food is cooked at high temperatures until a brown crust forms, enhancing the flavor.

 Experts agree that the top way to achieve the most flavorful cut of meat is to sear it first, so here's all you will need to know.